knative/community/STEERING-COMMITTEE.md

 ### Steering Committee

-To recognize the folks that have served in the SC in the past, below we list the previous members of the SC (sorted by their 'Term End').
+To recognize the folks that have served in the KSC in the past, below we list the previous members of the KSC (sorted by their 'Term End').

 | &nbsp;                                                         | Member               | Profile                                              | Term Start | Term End |
 |----------------------------------------------------------------|----------------------|------------------------------------------------------|------------|----------|